BoilerBookClub/boiler-library/README.md

 All developers and users are expcted to be members of the club.
 To join, follow directions on the main club website or discord.
 This project is led by Kai Tinkess, the Communication Officer of the club — contact me through email or discord for any questions.

 Remaining items before we have a functional product:
 - [ ] Revamp Modal screen for each book to look better and have more information
-    - [ ] Upgrade Home page to give more information about the library and profile
-    - [ ] Make the donate a book form functional and allow additions to the library
 - [ ] Require member only password to log in
 - [ ] Deploy at boilerlibrary.com

 ## Installation

 1. [Install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 1. Clone the repository
 2. `npm ci`
-3. Make sure that [the backend](https://github.com/BoilerBookClub/club-library) is running
 4. `npm start`

 ## Deployment Specs